KantKontrol/Readme-Generator/README.md

 ## Description
 A simple program used to generate readmes

-##Installation
+## Installation
 git clone, npm install

 ## Usage
-run the program using 'node index.js' then follow the prompts!
+use 'node index.js' then follow the promtps!

 ## License

-No Licenses were used
+No licenses were used

 ## Credits